Eldrago12/RealtimeStreamingPipeline/README.md

    ```bash
    cd RealtimeStreamingPipeline
    ```

+3. Update the config.py file with the appropriate API key and SERVER_URL of Kafka server

-3. To spin up the cluster:
+4. To spin up the cluster:
    ```bash
    docker-compose up
    ```